|$887 – $1,974||Price Range||$699 – $1,199|

 We really appreciate that you have options with Saatva, so that way you can select whichever you personally think is best.
 Need a firm bed?
 No problem, they have that.
 Need a softer bed, no problem either, just check out the “Plush Soft” model.
 If you need more info, you can see all the models on SaatvaMattress.com.

-Look at just the queen size, the MSRP for Leesa is just under $1,000 and Saatva is about $1,100.
+When looking at MSRPs, the queen sizes for both brands retail for around $1,000-$1,500.
 If that was it, I’d say the price difference is so close you can’t award a winner.
 But that’s not the entire story.